Data Protection & GDPR Statement

-The new General Data Protection Regulation (GDPR) is released on 25th May, and will have implications for all academies and businesses that use personal data.
-As an academy we need to comply with the regulation and make individuals aware of how their data is used and stored within our organisation.
+The new General Data Protection Regulation (GDPR) was released on 25th May, 2018 and has implications for all academies and businesses that use personal data.
+As a Trust and individual Academies we need to comply with the regulation and make individuals aware of how their data is used and stored within our organisation.

 We collect and use student information under section 537A of the Education Act 1996, and section 83 of the Children Act 1989.
 We also comply with Article 6(1)(c) and Article 9(2)(b) of the General Data Protection Regulation (GDPR).